A-sleh/Student-Institute-Management/Front-End/README.md

         - handle the number of selected student form pending studnet  (done)

     }
-    - [] optemize the re-render class setting when do any changes on one of the class (to ignore more re-render we don't needed it)
+    - [X] optemize the re-render class setting when do any changes on one of the class (to ignore more re-render we don't needed it)
     - [] Fix display the insertStudent page

+Day 4 :
+    - [X] fix re-render classes when delete any of class
+    - [X] ensure re-render the class componenet when update it